h12w/gspec/DESIGN.md

 It seems that the function address approach is simpler, however, there are two major flaws of this approach:
 1. the function address changes with any code modifications, making it hard to implement a useful "focus mode".
-So the former
 2. the function address is always the same within a loop, making it hard to support table-driven testing.